bytebase/bytebase.com-old/content/docs/administration/sso/overview.md

 title: Single sign-on (SSO)
 ---

-Single sign-on (SSO) is an authentication method that enables users to securely authenticate with multiple applications and websites by using just one set of credentials.
+Single Sign-On (SSO) is an authentication method that enables users to securely authenticate with multiple applications and websites by using just one set of credentials.

 Bytebase supports the following standard protocols that provide SSO: